bitraker/SteelSeriesScreenSync/README.md

 At this point the program should have changed your Keyboard colors (provided you own a per-key SteelSeries keyboard).
 If not, something is wrong.
 Check the `application.log`, which is generated in the same folder as the `ss-screensync.exe` executable (or main.py file).
 The log is regenerated every time the program is opened.

+When you close the program, you settings are automatically saved to the file `settings.json`.
+Those settings will be automatically loaded on startup.

+The `config.json` file contains the path to the `coreProps.json` file.
+If your file is not in the standard location.
+You should edit this file to point to the correct location of the file.

 ## Known issues
 1. Compiled code is relatively large.
 Perhaps the size of it can be reduced.